paths-erc/sacri-lapides-aegypti/src/content/alexandria/index.md

 To the west of the temple of Serapis there was the so-called Stoa-like structure, a secondary building (c. m 19,15 wide) with three or four rooms on the west side connected with a front colonnade.
 According to A. Rowe, this building was dedicated to Isis, but this interpretation remains uncertain.
 Within the court of the sanctuary there were other buildings of unknown function.
 In particular, in front of the Stoa-like building it has been found the foundations of a T-shaped plan building.
 Considering its position respect to the other buildings, J. McKenzie suggests that the so-called T-shaped Building could be built during the reign of Ptolemy I Soter (305-285 BCE) or that of Ptolemy II Philadelphus (285-246 BCE), and so before the temple of Serapis and the colonnaded court of Ptolemy III Euergetes.
 The building was connected through an underground passage with a rectangular building located to the south, most likely built at the same time.
 This building, measuring m 24,60x27,50, has U-shaped foundations inside the rectangular plan of m 4,40 wide and 2,50 deep.
 This led scholars to identify it in different ways, as Ptolemaic mausoleum, altar or Egyptian temple built before the Serapeum (Botti, 1897, p.122-124;Rowe 1946, p.
 31).

 Other underground corridors were identified during the excavation over the court flour (fig. 9); they are featured by many wall recesses of uncertain function, probably used as shrine or for religious practices.
-Each niche had originally a rectangular coffer of limestone and a sloping-libation table with a groove in it.<br/>
+Each niche had originally a rectangular coffer of limestone and a sloping-libation table with a groove in it.

 As supported by bilingual foundation plaques found during the Rowe’s excavations (Rowe 1946, pp. 97-112) (fig. 10), during the reign of Ptolemy IV Philopator (244-204 BCE) a small temple (m 8,80x5,00) dedicated to Harpocrates-Horus was placed against the east side of the temple of Serapis.
 Some scholars believe that it possibly functioned as birth house (mammisi) to celebrate the dynastic cult (McKenzie 2004).

 #### Literary sources